bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

       ratio: 1.5
 ---

 Sometimes we like to begin a new line without starting a whole new text block.
-To place such a hard-line break gets complicated when **hard-line wraps** limit the line length inside our Markdown files.
+Placing such a hard-line break gets complicated when **hard-line wraps** control the line length inside our Markdown files.
 {.p-first} <!--more-->

 ## Syntax